GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Computational Considerations

-The terminal AV can be expressed directly as: where the convention $\prod_{N+1}^{N}(\cdot)=1$ is used.
+where the convention $\prod_{N+1}^{N}(\cdot)=1$ is used.
 Applying the reversal technique from \citet{RefWorks:43}, which is justified by the exchangeability property of the sequence $\{\xi_{i}\}_{i=1}^{N}$, and considering the reversed sequence which is equal in distribution, it follows that

 where $M<N$ and $\{Z_{i}\}$ is the account value process when there are no withdrawals, beginning with $Z_{0}=1$.
 In particular, with $M=0,$ $x=P$, and $G=P/N$ we obtain that $V_{0}$ can be expressed as a floating-strike Asian call option on $\{Z_{i}\}$ plus a term certain component, as pointed out by \citet{RefWorks:43}.